- Search The Registry

 - Creating Support

 *Bruce Boynton was born on this date in 1937.
 He was a Black lawyer and civil rights leader.

-He graduated from R. B. Hudson High School at the age of fourteen, Fisk University at 18 and Howard University Law School at 21. ln his senior year of law, on December 18, 1958, he ordered a cheeseburger while sitting in a white only part of a restaurant at a bus station in Richmond, Virginia.
+He graduated from R. B. Hudson High School at fourteen, Fisk University at 18, and Howard University Law School at 21. ln his senior year of law, on December 18, 1958, he ordered a cheeseburger while sitting in a white-only part of a restaurant at a bus station in Richmond, Virginia.
 He was arrested for trespassing after he refused to leave the restaurant and spent one night in jail.
 He was a law student at Howard University at the time and decided to fight his arrest in court.
 At trial, he was represented by Martin A. Martin.
-He lost his case, but decided to appeal, until finally his case reached the U.S. Supreme Court.
+He lost his case but decided to appeal until finally, his case reached the U.S. Supreme Court.

-In 2018, Phillip McCallum, executive director of the Alabama State Bar, issued an apology for the delay in granting Boynton's license.
-Bruce Boynton died on November 24, 2020, at the age of 83, two weeks before the 60th anniversary of his landmark case.
-His death was announced by former Alabama State Senator Henry Sanders.
+In 2018, Phillip McCallum, executive director of the Alabama State Bar, apologized for the delay in granting Boynton's license.
+Bruce Boynton died on November 24, 2020, at 83, two weeks before the 60th anniversary of his landmark case.
+Former Alabama State Senator Henry Sanders announced his death.
 His daughter Carver Ann Boynton said the cause was cancer.